datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 - These commands are prefixed with the percentage sign

-- If you aren't familiar with magic commands, take a moment to review the documentation using the provided link.
+- If you aren't familiar with magic commands, don't worry, take a moment to review the documentation using the provided link.

-- To see a list of all magic command available to us, use %lsmagic to list all magic commands.

 - We will focus only on the %timeit magic command moving forward, but it is helpful to know what magic commands are at your disposal.